aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

     service
 -   Role of the operator for your Aiven organization, project, and service
--   Depending on what interface you\'d like to use for interacting with disk autoscaler:
+-   Depending on what interface you'd like to use for interacting with disk autoscaler:
     -   Access to [Aiven Console](https://console.aiven.io/)
     -   [Aiven API](https://api.aiven.io/doc/)